Roche/pyreadstat/README.md

 print(meta.number_columns)
 print(meta.file_label)
 print(meta.file_encoding)
+# there are other metadata pieces extracted.
+See the documentation for more details.
 ```

 You can replace the column names by column labels very easily (but check first that all columns have distinct labels!):